sse87/interview-challenge/README.md

 ## Delivering the project

-When the time limit is reached you should make a last commit and either
+Either

-* make a private Github repo and invite the reviewer
+- make a private Github repo and invite the reviewer
-* email a zip file excluding `node_modules` to the reviewer
+- email a zip file excluding `node_modules` to the reviewer